marshmallowday/autogluon-assistant/docs/tutorials/getting_started.md

 - `-n, --max-iterations`:
   Maximum number of iterations.
 Default is `5`.

-- `--need-user-input`:
+- `--enable-per-iteration-instruction`:
-  Whether to prompt user input at each iteration.
-Defaults to `False`.
+  If enabled, provide an instruction at the start of each iteration (except the first, which uses the initial instruction).
+The process suspends until you provide it.

-- `-u, --user-input`:
+- `-t, --initial-instruction`:
   Initial user input to use in the first iteration.
 Optional.

 - `-e, --extract-to`: